Sxmourai/RiscVos/README.md

 We might also add a emulator and dissambler etc...
 A lot of good stuff !
 Risc V seems really promising and I want to learn it !
 I followed https://osblog.stephenmarz.com/ to get things started
+// TODO Use something like anyhow for context errors

 ## Requirements